 - \ Key Repeat Feature those keys which cause the entry of a character or move the cursor are provided with a repeat feature.
-If the key is depressed for longer than 1/2 second, the key will repeat until the key is released. - \ N-Key Rollover this feature allows the operator of the 9002 keyboard to depress several keys at the same time without losing any characters.
+If the key is depressed for longer than 1/2 second, the key will repeat until released. - \ N-Key Rollover this feature allows the operator of the 9003 keyboard to depress several keys at the same time without losing any characters.
 This is necessary for very fast operators.